 Babies also learn through touch.
 Help them explore their world by giving them lots of different shapes and textures.
 Talk to them as they feel different things, such as a soft stuffed toy.
 Babies like to make noise, so give toys such as plastic keys or rattles.

-- Gently touch or massage your baby's arms and legs.
+- Gently touching or massaging your baby’s arms and legs

-- Get down on the floor so your baby can see your face.
+- Getting down on the floor so your baby can see your face

-- Put your hand under your baby's chin to support the head until your baby is strong enough to do it by themselves.
+- Putting you hand under you baby’s chin to support the head until your baby is strong enough to do it by themselves

-You can also roll up a towel and put it under your baby's chest with their arms propped up for support.
+- Rolling roll up a towel and putting it under your baby’s chest with their arms propped up for support

-Babies enjoy walks in a baby carrier or stroller to start.
+Babies enjoy walks in a baby carrier or stroller to start, but try not to keep your baby in a carrier or stroller for more than an hour.
 As they get older, babies like to play and move around outdoors.

 Play for Toddlers